 Wrapping Up

-Standard error of the mean measures the difference between the sample means compared with the mean of the real population.
-In other words, it tells us if our sample is representative or not for the population from where was taken.
+The standard error of the mean measures the difference between the sample means compared with the mean of the true population.
+In other words, it tells us whether our sample is representative of the population from which it was taken.

 If the sample analysis shows a high standard error, the best way to lower it is by increasing the sample size using random data collection.